MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/track-message-or-appointment.md

 # Use set regarding to link an email message or appointment to a row

 Use **Set Regarding** in Dynamics 365 app for Outlook to associate an email message or appointment to a specific row in your app.
 You can link a email message or appointment to a specific account, opportunity, or case row.
-This populates the regarding lookup for the email or appointment and tracks it in your Dynamics 365 app.
+This populates the regarding lookup for the email or appointment and tracks it in Dynamics 365.

 ## Link an email message or appointment